Average lifting capacity of men

 The bench press measures upper body strength especially chest, triceps, and shoulders.

-The average untrained guy can bench around 135 lb, the standard barbell with weight plates.
+The beginner guy can bench around 135 lbs, the standard barbell with weight plates.

 Trained Bench Press Strength